sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

   1. Similar files are available for other instructions.
   2. We have pre-polulated the McSema lifted LLVM IR `<instruction opcode>/test.ll` because McSema is not included in the VM distribution.

-### Running the SIV pileline
+### Running the SIV pipeline

 #### An example run
-Here we will elaborate the process of running SIV on an isolated example instruction `addq_r64_r64`.
-Running SIV on it involves the following step
+HRunning SIV on an isolated example instruction `addq_r64_r64` involves the following step
 ```
 ~/Github/validating-binary-decompilation/tests/single_instruction_translation_validation/mcsema/docs/AE_docs/run_standalone.sh register-variants/addq_r64_r64
 ```
+A list of other instructions is available at [1].
+In other to run them, replace the argument `register-variants/addq_r64_r64` with an entry in that list.

+### Details about SIV pipeline
 The above script runs the fillowing pipeline
 ```
 PROG=$1